John Wolcott of Kent Co. MD, 1630-c.1650

 (6) Francis Willcutt, b.c.
 1801 Goshen MA.

 (5) Zebulon Willcutt, b.
 1759 Cohasset MA, d.
 1852 Goshen MA; Pvt. in Capt.
 Silas Wild's Co., MA Inf.
-Regt., moved from Cohasset to Goshen MA where he acquired 200 acres of land which he cleared and farmed; he received a military pension at Goshen in 1840; m.
+Regt., moved from Cohasset to Goshen MA where he acquired 200 acres of land which he cleared and farmed; said to have been a very strong man and once borrowed a five pail iron kettle for boiling sap in Northampton and carried it on foot to Goshen, returning it the same way.
+He received a military pension at Goshen in 1840; m.
 Mary "Mercy" Litchfield 1780 Scituate MA.

 (6) John Willcutt, b.
 1783 Goshen MA, lived at Florida MA; m.
 Cynthia Abell 1806 Goshen MA.